ColinKennedy/nvim2/README_6.md

 - The :Rg command is window sizes are still fucked.

-- Figure out how to do real persistent undo
 - persistent-breakpoints doesn't load as expected.
 Fix
-- /bin/bash: par: command not found - Add an "auto-install par" script
 - vim-git-backup - make into lua, maybe
 - searcher / navigation mode ( project, c = class, f = function, m = method, etc)